sa-ne/demo-MiniShift/FullDemoWalkThru.md

 #### Exercise Three: Using & Creating docker images
-* Note security differences
+* Note security differences (here we are root)
-  * Image was pulled from docker.io not RH, and centos vs rhel
+  * Image was pulled from docker.io not RH, and CentOS vs RHEL
 ```
-# docker exec = # whoami, here we are root
+# docker exec
 ```
 * Access apache via port redirect, in 2nd cmd window:
   * docker diff = [A]dded  [C]hanged